pragmint/open-practices/practices/implement-a-documentation-search-engine.md

 ## Lessons From The Field

-- **The "Security through Obscurity" Trap:** Teams often realize their permission settings are lax only after a search engine surfaces sensitive HR or roadmap documents to the whole engineering org.
-Audit permissions _before_ indexing.
+- **Reliance on Language Models for Security:** Teams often realize their permission settings are lax only after a search engine surfaces sensitive HR or roadmap documents to the whole engineering org.
+Make sure security permissions are handled with the appropriate data layer security and not through system prompts or other language model means.
 - **Trust decay from stale data:** If the top three search results are deprecated documents from three years ago, users will quickly abandon the tool.
 You must archive old data or boost the ranking of fresh content.

 ## Deciding to Polish or Pitch